 When he finally goes back to his seat the play is nearly over and the wife of the Flying Dutchman, whom Schabelewopski comically refers to as “Mrs. Flying Dutchwoman” (Frau fliegende Holländerin), proves her fidelity and redeems the Flying Dutchman by throwing herself into the sea and drowning herself.

 The moral of the story, according to Schabelewopski, is that women should take care not to marry any Flying Dutchmen, but the author Heinrich Heine must have been astounded when Richard Wagner contacted him in Paris and asked if he could use the story for an opera.
+(We have to take Wagner’s word for it that he asked, because Heine never mentioned it.)

 Of course Wagner left out the part about Schabelewopski and the Dutch girl on the black sofa.
 Still, I can recommend The Flying Dutchman as one of Wagner’s shortest and most accessible operas.